Overview

 Preserving Our Freedom: Ending Institutionalization of People with Disabilities During and After Disasters (pdf).
 Specific recommendations that involve assistive technology are included.

-NCD recommends the FCC reestablish their Emergency Access Advisory Committee to establish effective communication access requirements for alerts, warnings and notification, including provision of American Sign Language and other existing and new assistive technology.
-These guidelines should be developed in consultation and collaboration with DOJ, applying the requirements for equal effective communication access.
+The National Council on Disability (NCD) recommends the Federal Communications Commission (FCC) reestablish their Emergency Access Advisory Committee to establish effective communication access requirements for alerts, warnings and notification, including provision of American Sign Language and other existing and new assistive technology.
+These guidelines should be developed in consultation and collaboration with the U.S. Department of Justice (DOJ), applying the requirements for equal effective communication access.
 Implementation should include monitoring and enforcement by the FCC and the Department of Justice.

-NCD recommends that HHS establish a process for states and territories for loaning and replacing durable medical equipment, consumable medical supplies, assistive technology, disability services and supports, as well as disaster case management to disaster survivors with disabilities in order to provide equal access and non-discrimination throughout emergency response to meet immediate health, safety, and independence needs.
+NCD recommends that the U.S. Department of Health and Human Services (HHS) establish a process for states and territories for loaning and replacing durable medical equipment, consumable medical supplies, assistive technology, disability services and supports, as well as disaster case management to disaster survivors with disabilities in order to provide equal access and non-discrimination throughout emergency response to meet immediate health, safety, and independence needs.